MightyOrm/Mighty/docs/docs/creating-instances-of-mighty.md

 Here what you have provided is the connection string name, to look up in the `<ConnectionStrings>` section of your `.Config` file.

-> If Mighty can't find a connection string of this name then it will try what you passed in directly as a connection string before failing.
-Meaning that on .NET Framework you can pass in either a connection string or a connection string name and both will work.
+> If Mighty can't find a connection string with this name then it will try to use what you passed in directly as a connection string before failing.
+This means that on .NET Framework you can pass in either a connection string or a connection string name and both will work.

 On .NET Framework you can even use: